Understanding mStable: a beginner’s guide and review

 - Once a MIP receives a number, it goes for voting.
 In order to vote,

-holders have to vote lock or stake their in a special smart contract.
-As consideration for their foregoing use of , they receive rewards during vote-locking.
-The resulting represents voting power.
+$MTA holders have to vote lock or stake their $MTA in a special smart contract.
+As consideration for their foregoing use of $MTA , they receive $MTA rewards during vote-locking.
+The resulting $vMTA represents voting power.

-Currently, the vote-locking staking pool is receiving 20k /week.
+Currently, the vote-locking staking pool is receiving 20k $MTA /week.

 mStable has a vibrant community, with strong participation across different channels and highly-technical proposals going forward.
 The second stable asset will be released with mGold and the core team is looking forward to more integrations with other DeFi protocols in order to fully realize its potential.
 Grants of up to $50k have just been announced by the core team.